-Dr. Schoepf serves on the editorial boards of several scientific journals including Radiology, the Journal of the American Heart Association, the American Journal of Roentgenology, and Academic Radiology.
-He is Deputy Editor of the “Journal of Thoracic Imaging and Head of the Cardiac Section of the Editorial Board of European Radiology.
-He has given >300 invited lectures internationally, has authored > 130 articles in peer reviewed scientific journals, 20 book chapters, and two books.
+Dr. Schoepf has been serving on the editorial boards of several scientific journals including Radiology, the Journal of the American Heart Association, the American Journal of Roentgenology, and Academic Radiology.
+He is Deputy Editor of the Journal of Thoracic Imaging and Head of the Cardiac Section of the Editorial Board of European Radiology.
+He has given >300 invited lectures internationally, has authored >400 articles in peer reviewed scientific journals, >20 book chapters, and five books.

-Dr. Schoepf has been named among the top 10 cardiovascular imagers worldwide by Medical Imaging Magazine two years in a row.
-He has been listed among the Best Doctors in America® since 2007 and was ranked as Most Influential in Radiology by RT Image Magazine.
+Dr. Schoepf has been named among the top 10 cardiovascular imagers worldwide by Medical Imaging Magazine.
+He has been continuously listed among the Best Doctors in America® since 2007 and was ranked as Most Influential in Radiology by RT Image Magazine.
 In 2013 he was selected as the “Most Influential Radiology Researcher” by AuntMinnie.com.

 Dr. Schoepf receives research support from and is a consultant for various manufacturers of medical imaging products, including Astellas, Bayer, Bracco, General Electric, Guerbet, Medrad, and Siemens.